EraySa01/ecomweb/README.md

-This is a Commercial website build with typescript deno.js and mongodb.
+This is a commercial website build with typescript deno.js mongodb and web framework called fresh.